mbdavid/LiteDB/README.md

 - Shell command line - [try this online version](http://www.litedb.org/#shell)
 - Open source and free for everyone - including commercial use
 - Install from NuGet: `Install-Package LiteDB`
-- Install portable verion from NuGet: `Install-Package LiteDB.Core`
+- Install portable version from NuGet: `Install-Package LiteDB.Core`

-## New features in v2.0.0-rc2
+## New features in v2
 - Generic data access - can use any `Stream` as datafile
 - Better mapping of classes from your entity to `BsonDocument` (like EntityFramework)
 - Better cross reference with `DbRef` mapping